Client-Side Discovery: Direct Service Routing in Microservices

 Client Coupling

 Every client application must embed discovery logic.
 Update your load balancing algorithm, and you must update every client.
-In an organization with dozens of microservices in different languages, this becomes a coordination nightmare.
-Server-side discovery keeps this logic centralized—update the proxy, and it applies to all clients immediately.
+In an organization with dozens of microservices in different languages, this becomes a coordination headache.
+Server-side discovery keeps this logic centralized — update the proxy, and it applies to all clients immediately.

 Increased Client Complexity